-If at any time a member of staff feels that a child's situation does not appear to be improving, despite recording of concerns, they should discuss the situation with the DSL or Principal.
+If at any time a member of staff feels that a child's situation does not appear to be improving, despite forwarding concerns, they should discuss the situation with the DSL, DDSL or Headteacher for further consideration and possible escalation to seek appropriate support.
+Any staff member may contact Children's Social Care directly if deemed necessary.